PopulusMedia/docs/dynamic.markdown

 permalink: /javascript
 ---

-Integrationg through a JavaScript API is a two-step process
+Integrationg through a JavaScript API is a two-step process.
+An optional third step allows developers to obtain status of the ad rendering process through an event handler.

 ### Step 1 - Including the JavaScript Library in your Web App or Page